Yafei-Guo-coder/Migration/README.md

 # Migration
-This project is used to study wheat species formation and migration
+This project is used to study wheat species formation and migration.